vanderbilt-redcap/epic-participant-updater/README.md

 # Redcap Epic Participant Updater

-External modules that collect data from EPIC and updates/creates the records on redcap
+External module to collect data from EPIC and update/create records on redcap

 ### Install dependencies
 Install dependencies with `Composer`.